How much do teachers get paid in the ?

 annual wage for the highest-paid 10% of pre-K-12 teachers (all US, 2024)

-Median annual salary of teachers in the elementary and secondary education industry, not including special education or technical teachers (All US, 2024)
+Median annual salary of elementary and secondary school teachers, excluding teachers of students with disabilities and technical teachers (All US, 2024)

-Median annual salary of teachers in the elementary and secondary education industry, not including special education or technical teachers (All US, 2024)
+Median annual salary of elementary and secondary school teachers, excluding teachers of students with disabilities and technical teachers (All US, 2024)

-Teacher pay also varies by specialization.
-Special education teachers, who work with students with disabilities, earn more than general education teachers at every grade level in the United States.
-In 2024, their median wages ranged from 1% to 19% higher than those of other teachers at the same grade level.
-The largest difference was at the preschool level, where special education teachers earned $62,700 per year compared to $52,810 for other preschool teachers, a 19% difference.
-This gap may reflect the additional certifications, specialized training, and responsibilities required when teaching students with disabilities.
+Pay also varies by specialization.
+Teachers of students with disabilities (collected in the data as “special education”), earn more than general education teachers at every grade level in the United States.
+In 2024, the median wages for teachers of students with disabilities ranged from 4% to 19% higher than those of other teachers at the same grade level.

-Some schools also employ technical teachers, who primarily work in middle and high schools.
-These teachers provide training in vocational and technical subjects, such as automotive repair, culinary arts, cosmetology, or information technology, to help students develop skills needed for specific careers.
-Their median wages were $63,630 at the middle school level and $64,030 at the high school level in 2024, similar to those of general education teachers at the same levels.
+Some schools, primarily middle and high schools, also employ technical teachers.
+These teachers provide vocational and technical training in fields such as automotive repair, culinary arts, cosmetology, and information technology, to help students develop career skills.
+In 2024, their median wages were $63,600 at the middle school level and $64,000 at the high school level, similar to those of general education teachers at the same levels.

-Median annual salary of teachers in the elementary and secondary education industry (All US, 2024)
+Median annual salary of elementary and secondary school teachers (All US, 2024)

 Teacher pay varies across states, reflecting differences in local policies, funding, and labor markets.
 The figures here show the median annual salary for general education teachers, excluding special education and technical teachers.